fieldtrip/website/example/source/simulateddata_beamformer.md

     - /example/simulateddata_beamformer/
 ---

-# Compute forward simulated data and apply a beamformer scan

 This example script shows you how to create some simulated channel-level MEG data with a single dipole at a specified location in the head.
 Subsequently it does a beamformer source reconstruction to localize that source.

     % create an array with some magnetometers at 12cm distance from the origin